SeldonIO/seldon-core/docs-gb/kubernetes/scaling.md

 - Model gateway.
   - This component pulls model requests from Kafka and sends them to inference servers.
 It can be scaled up to the partition factor of your Kafka topics.
-At present we set a uniform partition factor for all topics in one installation of Seldon Core V2.
+At present we set a uniform partition factor for all topics in one installation of Seldon .
 - Dataflow engine.
   - The dataflow engine runs KStream topologies to manage Pipelines.
 It can run as multiple replicas and the scheduler will balance Pipelines to run across it with a consistent hashing load balancer.